Cecelia Ravine is four hectares in area consisting of three City parks - Cecelia Ravine Park, Viaduct Park, and Cecelia Cove Park.

 Phase 2 Engagement: Community feedback from Phase 1 helped inform the Proposed Park Improvements shown below.
 The Proposed Park Improvements Info Kit provides all of the details.
 The community provided feedback on this plan earlier this fall.

-Next Steps: We are currently compiling the engagement findings.
-The next step is to take the engagement summaries and draft improvement plan to Council this winter.
+Next Steps: Thank you for sharing your feedback in 2017.
+We are currently compiling the engagement findings and developing the final draft improvement plan and cost estimates.
+The next step is to take the engagement summaries and draft improvement plan to Council in early 2018.

 Updates will be provided here.